This information will help you prepare for your methacholine challenge test at Memorial Sloan Kettering (MSK).

 - Are breast feeding, pregnant, or if there is any chance that you are pregnant.

-- Have a heart condition; your heart specialist must give you permission to have this test.
+- Have a heart condition.
+If you do, your heart specialist must give you permission to have this test.

-- Take any medications; you may need to stop taking certain ones before the test (see the “Stopping medications” section below).
+- Take any medications.
+If you do, you may need to stop taking certain ones before the test (see the “Stopping medications” section below).

 - You will need to stop taking medications for breathing problems or for your lungs before your test.
 The table below lists when you should stop taking them.
-Call your doctor if you have any problem after you stop a medication.
+Call your doctor if you have any problems after stopping a medication.